“I hate politics.’

 It’s important to make sure that when you are gathering information about politics that the sources you use are credible.
 So many people – especially high school students – use social media as their primary news source.
 Social media is not necessarily trustworthy because many influencers and websites use extreme language, short sentences, and opinionated statements to grab the attention of social media users.
 In order to have a full idea of politics, it’s important to not only look at multiple sources, but also to look at credible ones.
 Keep in mind that every site will have some level of partisan bias, but Reuters and the Associated Press are great sites to start with when looking for trustworthy information.

-Staying up to date with the political of your country is hugely important, so stay safe, gather trustworthy information, and make sure to be respectful of people from all political beliefs.
+Staying up to date with the politics in your country is hugely important, so stay safe, gather trustworthy information, and make sure to be respectful of people from all political beliefs.